This post includes affiliate links. Find out more about affiliate links and how they help this site.

 I use a Callebaut 54% dark chocolate for most of my baking, although I have also used a 62% dark in this cake and it was great.
 The Callebaut is great quality and it’s easy for me to buy in a large block and chop into chunks whenever I need it.
 I find it better than keeping chocolate chips around.
 With chips, I may be known to munch my way through the bag a little at a time when I can just grab a handful.
 Removing easy temptation is worthwhile if I want to retain any semblance of healthy eating!

 Choosing the right butter for baking

 The butter you use in your gluten and nut free cake shouldn’t have too much water in it.
 This might sound odd if you’ve never looked at the ingredients on a package of butter!

 In the USA and Australia (and many other countries), regular butter contains around 80% butterfat.
 Most of the other 20% is water, because, well, water is cheaper than butter!

 For a lot of recipes it doesn’t make too much difference, but in baking I like to use a higher fat European style butter, which contains around 85% butterfat.
 The extra water in non-European butters can change the texture of your baked goods.
 This is especially true when it comes to rising of batters, because water evaporates within the food and leaves air pockets.

 Choosing the best vanilla for your cake – extract, paste, essence or whole beans?

-This chocolate cake recipe calls for vanilla extract or paste.
+This gluten free chocolate cake recipe calls for vanilla extract or paste.
 The type of vanilla you use IS important, even though you’ll only be using a tiny bit of it.
 Here’s what you need to know: